USAP Definitions, Rules and Guidelines

-It is YOUR responsibility as a gym owner to make sure that Level 2 or higher Certified Instructors in your employ are current with their yearly dues and that all Assistant Trainers have taken and passed the online Ambassador Certification (http://wfpf-courses.com/product/parkour-coaching-ambassador-certification/).
+It is YOUR responsibility as a gym owner to make sure that Level 2 or higher Certified Instructors in your employ are current with their annual online re-education and renewal and that all Assistant Trainers have taken and passed the online Assistant Cert.
 All USAP gyms are required to have at least two Level 2 (or higher) WFPF Certified Instructors on staff.
 At least one must be present at all times during Parkour classes or open gyms.
-He or she may be assisted by one or more Ambassador Instructors so that there is always one Instructor on hand for every ten students.
+He or she may be assisted by one or more Assistant Instructors so that there is always one Instructor on hand for every ten students.

 Note: It is wise to always have a copy of all your Instructors' Certification documents on file for your records (to more easily locate their ID number), and/or displayed for the public to see.

-For the purposes of USAP member insurance, a parkour-only gym is defined as one that DOES NOT offer traditional gymnastics or cheer.
-Insurance underwriters industry-wide have determined that the risk of liability is greater when the disciplines of parkour and traditional gymnastics or cheer are taught side by side.
+For the purposes of USAP member insurance, a Parkour-only gym is defined as one that DOES NOT offer traditional gymnastics or cheer.
+Insurance underwriters industry-wide have determined that the risk of liability is greater when the disciplines of Parkour and traditional gymnastics or cheer are taught side by side.
 Parkour-only gyms may still hold classes in other disciplines, such as yoga, capoeira or other forms of martial arts or dance, though those activities will not be covered by USAP member insurance.
-So called "Ninja" or "Obstacle Course" training, if conducted according to USAP code of conduct, would be considered a practical application of Parkour training, and therefore would be covered.
+So called "Ninja" or "Chase Tag" training, if conducted according to USAP code of conduct, would be considered a practical application of Parkour training, and therefore would be covered.
 Under no circumstances does USAP member insurance cover "Cross Fit" training.

 Does USAP member insurance cover “open gym”?

-Yes, provided that it is a structured and well-supervised parkour-specific open skills session with competent trainers, rather than a free-for-all.
-It is essential that any and all drop-in students not formally enrolled in your regular classes be required to attend at least one basic safety class prior to their first open gym with serious consequences for those who do not observe safe practices, including permanent expulsion from your facility.
+Yes, provided that it is a structured and well-supervised Parkour-specific (NOT Gymnastics) open skills session with competent trainers, rather than a free-for-all.
+(IMPORTANT: Please note trampoline guideline section below.)
+It is essential that any and all drop-in students not formally enrolled in your regular classes be required to attend at least one basic safety class prior to their first open gym spelling out serious consequences for those who do not observe safe practices, including permanent expulsion from your facility.
 These people are not only endangering themselves, but also their fellow students AND YOUR BUSINESS.
 Another serious potential liability arises in a multi-use (gymnastics) facility where multiple disciplines are being practiced in the space at the same time with participants going back and forth between them at will as this could result in multiple claims in case of an accident.

 Does USAP insurance cover outdoor training?

 USAP member insurance does cover outdoor training under certain circumstances, approved on a case-by-case basis.
-Outdoor training must be consistent with our indoor guidelines concerning safety, progression and supervision by WFPF certified instructors, and on every occasion outdoor classes must be conducted on a closed, controlled, and clearly marked course with access strictly limited to instructors and registered students with a liability waiver on file.
+Outdoor training must be consistent with USAP guidelines regarding safety, progression and supervision by WFPF certified instructors with a 1:10 instructor to student ration.
+On every occasion outdoor classes must be conducted on a closed, controlled, and clearly marked "course" with access strictly limited to instructors and registered students with a liability waiver on file.
+No additional Instructor certifications are required for classes conducted on professionally built equipment.
+For training on natural obstacles often found in parks or other public or private spaces, instructors are required to complete the Parkour Pro Trainer certification available at www.onlineparkourcertifications.com.
+If conducted under the sponsorhip of a USAP member gym, no additional insurance is required.
 Please contact a member of our USAP staff to ask about outdoor training approval for your club.

-Why does my USAP member insurance always expire on August 31st, no matter when I initiate coverage?
+Why does my USAP Member Insurance always expire on Sept 30, no matter when I initiate coverage?

 What is the definition of “peak enrollment”?